Updated: May 9, 2022

-Personally, I wouldn’t be going anywhere where’s there’s a not a lot of hospital beds, no matter if there’s a pandemic going on or not.
-But especially when COVID is running rampant.
+I know we’re all over COVID but even still, I wouldn’t go anywhere where there aren’t a lot of hospital beds, regardless of whether there’s a pandemic going on or not.
 What happens if you get in a car accident or have a heart attack?

-So how do you find out what the numbers are?
+So how do you find out what local hospitalization numbers are in the destination you’re traveling to?
 There are a few ways:

 1. Use Google

 Google the destination and the word “hospitalizations” or “COVID rates”.
 I just did that with NYC and the New York City Health website came up.
 It shows that case numbers are increasing but hospitalizations are stable and deaths are declining.

 Check the local newspapers or TV station websites and see what their top stories are.
 When my family and I were thinking of going to Honolulu in August 2021, I checked KHON’s website (Channel 2 news) to see their top stories.
 The first was: We’re closer to the point where we will run out of capacity’: Hawaii health officials urge no gatherings.
 One of the quotes in the story was from the Healthcare Association of Hawaii president stating, “We’re getting closer and closer to the point where we really will run out of capacity in the state.”
 Gulp.
 We postponed that trip and went in early March when cases/hospitalizations were low.

 This brings me to my go-to website for checking hospitalizations and case numbers.
 COVID Vaccine & Risk Tracker – Covid Act Now.
 Just type in the destination (city, county, state or zip).
 Back in June 2021, I put in Port St. Lucie and as you can see from the screenshot below, they were disastrous.

 I wouldn’t have gone to Florida if they paid me during that time.
 So I just put in Fairfield County, CT where I grew up and am planning on taking my kids soon and although cases are up, hospitalizations are down.
 See screenshot below.